AOT-Technologies/node-wire/docs/mcp-servers.md

 Self-contained tool inside the **node-wire** repo that turns a node-wire connector into a standalone MCP server project.

-It does **not** depend on the separate [mcp-builder](https://github.com/your-org/mcp-builder) repo.
+It does **not** depend on any separate external `mcp-builder` project.
 Everything needed to generate connector-mode MCP hosts lives in this folder.

 To **create** a connector from OpenAPI/Swagger first, use [nw-connector-builder](nw-connector-builder.md) (it can hand off to this tool automatically unless you pass `--no-mcp`), or the full pipeline via [`nw gen-all`](nw-cli.md).